-Autistics 4 Autistics (A4A) is a collective of autistic adults, advocating for reform to Ontario’s governmental and non-governmental approach to autism funding and services.
+Autistics 4 Autistics (A4A) is a collective of autistic adults engaged in community education, events, activism and advocating for reform to Canadian autism policy.
 We are self-advocates — meaning that neither our parents nor service providers advocate “for” us.
 We are proudly autistic and united in supporting all autistics in the province on the issues that impact our community.

 Autistic Self Advocacy in Ontario

 The autistic community is strong and it’s an exciting time to get involved.
 If you are autistic and would like to connect with A4A, please join our Facebook page and Twitter feed.
-There you can find and share info about meetups, political activism and other events and resources throughout autistic communities provincially.
-Also, check out our Resources page for other groups and associations across a range of intersectionalities.
+There you can find and share info about meetups, political activism and other events and resources.
+We also have an active parent auxiliary; contact us for info!

 To learn more about issues affecting autistics in Ontario, ask us.
-We have members specializing in policy, education, communication, intersectional identities, parenthood, disability rights/law, youth issues, police and community relations, employment and more.
+We have members specializing in communication choice and AAC; public policy; education; intersectional identities; parenthood; disability rights/law; youth issues; police and community relations; housing; employment; and more.